Scholar Athletes

 Contact Us

-In the fall of 1960 a group of well known area sportsmen met to discuss to formation of a chapter of the National Football Foundation.
-The Football Foundation was started in 1947 by General Douglas MacArthur, legendary Army coach Earl “Red” Blake and renowned journalist Grantland Rice.
+The National Football Foundation was started in 1947 by General Douglas MacArthur, legendary Army coach Earl “Red” Blake and renowned journalist Grantland Rice.
 Its mission was established to promote and develop amateur American football on all levels throughout the United States and to cultivate leadership, sportsmanship, enthusiasm for competition, and the drive for academic excellence among America’s youth.

+In the fall of 1960 a group of well known area sportsmen met to discuss the formation of a local chapter.
 Information was gathered on the formation of a chapter to recognize youth from New Haven County who participated in football, excelled in the classroom and gave of their time through community service and school activities.
 On March 6, 1961 a meeting was held at Mory’s on York Street.
 In attendance were Frank Birmingham, Richard “Pop” Lovell, Sidney Glickenhouse, John “Swede” Lindquist, Joel Alderman, Bill Ahearn, Albert Montesano, Charles Kellogg, Paul Wingate, Donald Scharf and James Coogan.
 Also present was Harvey Harmon the Executive Director of The National Football Foundation.

 The first scholar athlete dinner was held the following May 21 at the Hotel Taft in New Haven and five young men were honored, including John Bowman of Choate School, David Crosby of Milford High School, George Nowak of Hopkins Grammar School, E. Donald Lewis of Sacred Heart High School of Waterbury and Paul Titus of North Haven High School.
 The scholar athlete dinner has continued every year since.
 A second dinner was added each fall from 1963 to 1971 honoring outstanding citizens until it was made part of the scholar athlete dinner each spring.

-The New Haven Chapter has also honored some of the State’s most outstanding high school coaches with our Coach of the Year Award, recognized hard working members with the Chapter Award of Merit and a member of the New Haven Board of Football Officials with the Official Recognition Award.
-In addition the list of Distinguished American recipients includes mayors, head coaches from both college and professional football, educators and college presidents.
-The list also includes an Orthopedic Surgeon, the Director of the International Special Olympics, a Super Bowl winning player, an outstanding author, a former State Attorney General, a football official, a Connecticut Supreme Court Justice and a decorated war hero, just to name a few.
+In addition, an impressive list of Distinguished American recipients have been honored including several mayors and congressmen, head coaches from both college and professional football, educators and college presidents.
+The list also includes an orthopedic surgeon, the Director of the International Special Olympics, a Super Bowl winning player, an outstanding author, a former State Attorney General, two members of the College Football Hall of Fame, a member of the Pro Football Hall of Fame, a long time dedicated football official, a Connecticut Supreme Court Justice and a decorated war hero, just to name a few.

-Activities for the chapter includes fall dinner meetings for members with speakers, the Hall of Fame Classic All Star game between the New Haven County Chapter and Fairfield County Chapter and the scholar athlete banquet.
-The chapter was also one of the first in the country to participate in the Play it Smart program.
+Activities for the New Haven chapter include fall dinner meetings for members and guests that include a variety of speakers, the Hall of Fame Classic All Star game and our annual scholar athlete banquet.
+The chapter was also one of the first in the country to participate in the NFF Play it Smart program.

 View Past Presidents